 }

-We want a Node to own its children, and we want to be able to share that ownership with variables so we can access each Node in the tree directly.
-To do this, we define the Vec items to be values of type Rc<Node>.
-We also want to be able to modify which nodes are children of another node, so we have a RefCell in children around the Vec.
+We want a Node to own its children, and we want to share that ownership with variables so we can access each Node in the tree directly.
+To do this, we define the Vec<T> items to be values of type Rc<Node>.
+We also want to modify which nodes are children of another node, so we have a RefCell<T> in children around the Vec<Rc<Node>>.

-Next, let’s use our struct definition and create one Node instance named leaf with the value 3 and no children, and another instance named branch with the value 5 and leaf as one of its children, as shown in Listing 15-23:
+Next, we’ll use our struct definition and create one Node instance named leaf with the value 3 and no children, and another instance named branch with the value 5 and leaf as one of its children, as shown in Listing 15-27:

-Filename: src/main.rs
+src/main.rs

-# use std::rc::Rc;

-# use std::cell::RefCell;

-#

-# #[derive(Debug)]

-# struct Node {

-# value: i32,

-# children: RefCell<Vec<Rc<Node>>>,

-# }

-#

 fn main() {

 let leaf = Rc::new(Node {